Exceeding Unemployment During Post-OPT

 - Paid or unpaid employment

-- Multiple employers: you may work for multiple employers while on Post-OPT.
-All work obtained must be directly related to your program of study
+- Multiple employers: you may work for multiple employers while on Post-OPT

 - Work for hire: This is often referred to as 1099 employment.
-You can contract yourself out to a company.
-(This is similar to working as a freelancer)
+You may contract yourself out to a company (This is similar to working as a freelancer).

-- Self-employed/business owner: You may start your own business.
-(Consult with a lawyer in order to find out what is needed to start a company)
+- Self-employment/business owner: You may start your own business and report self-employment in the SEVP Portal (Consult with a lawyer in order to find out what is needed to start a company).

-- Employment through an agency or consulting firm: You may work for a placement agency or consulting firm.
-(This experience will usually involve temporary or contract work)
+- Employment through an agency or consulting firm: You may work for a placement agency or consulting firm (This experience may involve temporary or contract work).

 - Volunteering: Students on Post-OPT may work as volunteers as long as the work is related to their major field of study and does not violate labor laws

-Note: Guidelines for STEM employers differ; please review our STEM OPT page for more information.
+Guidelines for STEM OPT employers differ; please review our STEM OPT page for more information.

 Additional Requirements While on Post-OPT

-Students on Post-Completion OPT are still in F-1 status and must maintain all F-1 eligibility documents in order to travel abroad.
+Students on Post-Completion OPT are still in F-1 status and must maintain all F-1 status documents in order to travel abroad.
 In order to re-enter the U.S., the following documents are required:

 - A passport that is valid for 6 months from the date of your return to the U.S.